 December 7, 2017 Why Is Image Recognition Better Than QR Codes?

 Despite their obtrusive character and limited functionality, Quick Response codes have been overused in marketing over the last decade.
-But now they are becoming a thing of the past, thanks to the dawn of technologies like Image Recognition and Optical Character Recognition, which offer better user experience in Retail and Advertising.
+But now they are becoming a thing of the past, thanks to the dawn of technologies like Image Recognition and Optical Character Recognition, which offer a better user experience in Retail and Advertising.

 Let’s take a look at QR codes

 The QR code was introduced in 1994 in Japan with the purpose of tracking automobiles during manufacturing processes.
 Since then, the use of these codes has expanded to commercial tracking and consumer-driven applications, and has become a very popular marketing tool, parallel to the increased use of smartphones.

 The fact that the codes “stay” on the product package or print, even when the campaign has ended can lead to incidents such as Heinz’s scandalous episode, where the QR code they used for their “Spread the word with Heinz” campaign between 2012 and 2014 directed users to a German porn site after the promotion ended.